chenyubi14/vasptools/README.md

 You can click the Preview link to take a look at your changes.
 --->

 I post every function I developted, but they are sometimes one-time used.
 I am tired of deleting them, so you may ignore the extra functions.
+I am also too lazy to write README for every function I wrote.
+I will do it at request by Wechat/email/Slack.

 I recommend download the scripts in a single folder, so add `export SCRIPT=/path/to/scripts` in your ~/.bashrc or ~/.bash_profile files.